 This debut marks the beginning of an exciting new career phase for Ms. Rowley.
 Upcoming engagements include Musetta in her Royal Opera House, Covent Garden debut plus debuts at West Australian Opera as Leonora in Il Trovatore, the Semperoper Dresden as the title role of Tosca, Opera de Lille, Luxembourg and Théâtre de Caen.

 Her meteoric rise to stardom began when she burst onto the international scene as a last minute replacement in the title role of Donizetti's Maria di Rohan at the 2010 Caramoor Music Festival.
 Of the performance, which she gave with just one day's notice and one rehearsal, The New York Times stated, "Throughout, she sang with a fluid, darkly rich voice and expressively conveyed Maria's anguish," and Opera News noted that she "emerge(d) not just unscathed, but a real star..."

-National Opera as Musetta in La Bohème (released on DVD), as well as at the Savonlinna Festival in Finland as Donna Anna in Don Giovanni.
+She followed that performance with critically acclaimed successes at the Norwegian National Opera as Musetta (released on DVD), as well as Finland’s Savonlinna Festival as Donna Anna in Don Giovanni.